 - Do not leave it too late.
-Start preparing for your application and gathering the required documents at least seven months before the start date of your course. - Apply for Student Route application six months before the start of your course commencement date, not earlier. - Check that you have a valid passport for the full period of your study. - Book a secure English language test, e.g. UKVI IELTS, as early as possible.
-Centres are limited and may get fully booked early. - Make sure that you have enough funds in your bank account for a consecutive 28-day period ending no more than 31 days before the date of your application. - Check your CAS letter carefully as soon as you receive it from the School.
-Let us know immediately if there are any errors. - · Do not apply for the visa unless you meet all requirements and have all required documents. - Include original documents in your application and keep copies of every original document you send with the application. - Do not use the same CAS letter for more than one visa application.
+Start preparing for your application and gathering the required documents at least seven months before the start date of your course. - Apply for Student Route application no earlier than six months before the start of your course commencement date. - · Check that you have a valid passport for the full period of your study. - Book a secure English language test, e.g. UKVI IELTS, as early as possible.
+Centres have limited capacity and may get fully booked. - Make sure that you have enough funds in your bank account for a consecutive 28-day period ending no more than 31 days before the date of your application. - Check your CAS letter from the school carefully as soon as you receive it.
+Let us know immediately if there are any errors. - Do not apply for the visa unless you meet all the requirements and have all the required documents. - · Include original documents in your application and keep copies of every document you send. - Do not use the same CAS letter for more than one visa application.
 If your Student Route application is refused and you wish to make another application, you will need to get a new CAS from us. - · Do not use a CAS letter obtained from another university. - Make sure that your CAS letter is valid.
-Your CAS will expire if it is not used for a visa application within six months of it being issued. - · Make sure you apply for visa on time, and do not exceed the 'latest course start date'.
+Your CAS will expire if it is not used for a visa application within six months of it being issued. - · Make sure you apply for your visa on time, and do not exceed the 'latest course start date'.

-2.14 Where to apply
+1.13 Where to Apply